UPPMAX/HPC-python/docs/install_packages.rst

 It is difficult to give an exhaustive list of useful packages for Python in HPC, but this list contains some of the more popular ones:

 .. list-table:: Popular packages
-   :widths: 25 25 50
+   :widths: 15 20 20 44
    :header-rows: 1

-   * - Heading row 1, column 1
+   * - Package
-     - Heading row 1, column 2
-     - Heading row 1, column 3
+     - Installed at UPPMAX
+     - Installed at HPC2N
+     - Brief description
    * - Row 1, column 1
      -
      - Row 1, column 3